ShawnMcCool/php-telegram-pro/README.md

 # To-do

+- Make sure that all text types that support ParseMode filter accordingly.
 - Create auto-escaping etc for https://core.telegram.org/bots/api#markdownv2-style
 - Implement Update methods https://core.telegram.org/bots/api#getupdates
 - Deal with the fact that the edit methods have atypical returns